bernabaris/nodejs-express-mysql/README.md

     - Pushes the updated chart back to the GitLab repository.

 3. **Deploy Stage(Currently disabled)**
     - Deploys the application to the Kubernetes cluster using the Helm chart.
+(Note: ArgoCD currently continuous development part.)

 ---